public-law/open-gov-crawlers/README.md

 ## Example: Oregon Administrative Rules Parser
-The spiders retrieve the HTML pages and output well formed JSON which represents the source's structure.
+The spiders retrieve HTML pages and output well formed JSON.
+It represents the source's structure.
 First, we can see which spiders are available:

 ```bash